 The United States, meanwhile, took in less about 0.1% of total Syrian refugees in 2016.

-By contrast, the United States took in about 90% of the 12,534 refugees according to UNHCR data.
+By contrast, the United States took in about 90% of the 12,534 refugees from Guatemala.
 Though Guatemala doesn’t share a border with the U.S., it is accessible via Mexico.
 For those fleeing Guatemalan gang violence, or drug wars, the U.S. is a likely option.

 Search for a country to discover how many refugees originated from there in 2016, where they sought asylum, and what share of those refugees found a new home in the U.S.